autokitteh/kittehub/discord_to_spreadsheet/README.md

 - **Log Message to Google Sheets:** The message author's username and content are appended to the designated range in a Google Sheets document using the Google Sheets API.

 ## Installation and Usage

+> [!NOTE]
+> This sample currently works only on the local version of AutoKitteh and is not compatible with the cloud version.

 - [Install AutoKitteh](https://docs.autokitteh.com/get_started/install)